-For the three months ended October 29, 2022, we reported \$455.6 million in net revenue, representing a year-over-year decline of 21.6% from the three months ended October 30, 2021.
-As of October 29, 2022, and October 30, 2021, we had 3,709,000 and 4,180,000 active clients, respectively, representing a year-over-year decline of 11.3%.
+For the three and nine months ended April 29, 2023, we reported \$394.9 million and \$1,262.6 million in net revenue, respectively, representing year-over-year declines of 19.9% and 20.6%, compared to the three and nine months ended April 30, 2022.
+As of April 29, 2023, and April 30, 2022, we had 3,476,000 and 3,907,000 active clients, respectively, representing a year-over-year decline of 11.0%.

-During fiscal 2022, we experienced a decline in net revenue year-over-year primarily due to our challenges in acquiring new clients.
-This trend has continued in the first quarter of fiscal 2023, and we expect these challenges in acquiring active clients to have a negative compounding effect on net revenue in fiscal 2023.
-We are continuing to navigate the uncertainties presented by the current macroeconomic environment and remain focused on retaining current clients, improving the conversion of new clients, and enhancing our overall client experience for new and existing clients.
+During fiscal 2022 and throughout fiscal 2023, we experienced a decline in net revenue year-over-year primarily due to our challenges in acquiring new clients.
+We expect these challenges in acquiring active clients to continue having a negative compounding effect on net revenue.
+In addition, we are navigating the uncertainties presented by the current macroeconomic environment and remain focused on retaining current clients, improving the conversion of new clients, and enhancing our overall client experience for new and existing clients.

-Net loss for the three months ended October 29, 2022, was \$55.9 million, compared to a net loss of \$1.8 million for the three months ended October 30, 2021.
+Net loss for the three and nine months ended April 29, 2023, was \$21.8 million and \$143.3 million, compared to a net loss of \$78.0 million and \$110.8 million for the three and nine months ended April 30, 2022.

 We announced a restructuring plan on June 9, 2022, to reduce our future fixed and variable operating costs and allow us to centralize key capabilities, strengthen decision-making to drive efficiencies, and ensure we are allocating resources to our most critical priorities.
 This restructuring plan reduced our workforce by approximately 15% of salaried positions and represented approximately 4% of our roles in total.
 In connection with the restructuring plan, we incurred \$0.9 million in restructuring costs in the first quarter of fiscal 2023.
 We also incurred other one-time cash charges related to retention bonuses for continuing employees of \$5.2 million in the first quarter of fiscal 2023.
+In furtherance of and as an expansion of this restructuring plan, on